 This is another term you will hear often while being evaluated for a transplant.
-When you are exposed to antigens, either through a blood transfusion, pregnancy or previous transplant, you may develop an antibody to different HLA proteins.
+When you are exposed to foreign tissues, either through a blood transfusion, pregnancy or previous transplant, you may develop an antibody to different HLA proteins.
 If you test positive for HLA antibodies, you are considered “sensitized” and your PRA percentage will be greater than 0.
 The more HLA antibodies that you have in your blood, the higher the PRA percentage.
-It is important to test for the presence of these antibodies before your transplant.
-If you have a high level of antibodies, it may be more difficult to find a compatible kidney for you.
+It is important to test for the presence of these HLA antibodies before your transplant.
+If you have a high level of HLA antibodies, it may be more difficult to find a compatible kidney for you.
 However, new procedures such as plasmapheresis may be able to reduce the antibodies in your blood.
 As mentioned above, HLA antibodies can vary over time and so your %PRA can also change.

 A serum crossmatch is a blood test you and the donor will have multiple times, including right before the transplant surgery.
-This test takes about four to five hours to complete.
-To do the test, cells from the donor are incubated with your serum.
+To do the test, cells from the donor are mixed with your serum.
 If your serum has antibodies against the donor's cells, the antibodies will bind the donor cells and be detected using a fluorescent detection method.
 If these antibodies are at high levels, the donor cells will be destroyed.
 This is called a positive crossmatch and it means that the transplant cannot take place.
 To do so would result in immediate rejection of the transplanted kidney.